What You Need To Know About Supplements After Weight Loss Surgery

 Vitamin K is a fat-soluble vitamin that plays an integral role in blood clotting and bone health.
 What is alarming is that most bariatric specific multivitamins completely omit vitamin K!
 Cases of vitamin K deficiencies in adults with unaltered intestinal tracts is rare; however, for those who have undergone bariatric surgery, the intestinal tract is altered.

 IMPORTANT: Vitamin K can affect how blood-thinning drugs, like Coumadin (warfarin), work.
 It is important that you address this with you surgeon and/or dietitian if you are currently prescribed anticoagulant or anti-platelet drugs before engaging in a vitamin regimen that contains high levels of vitamin K.

 How much Vitamin K do you need after weight loss surgery?

 This is especially important for bariatric patients because their diet is destined to be lacking.
 There will be a great drop in the amount of food that is consumed, leaving a larger area of nutrition uncovered by the daily diet.
-Taking a multivitamin will at least help to cover the bases on anything you may be missing.
+Taking a Bari Life Multivitamin will at least help to cover the bases on anything you may be missing.